TrellisCommerce/bigcommerce-tailwind-starter-base/README.md

 ## Steps to Start Using this Starter Theme

+1. Fork this repository, navigate to the directory, run `npm install`

+2. Create an [API token](https://developer.bigcommerce.com/stencil-docs/ZG9jOjIyMDcwMQ-live-previewing-a-theme) with theme publishing permissions

+3. To connect to your theme, run `stencil init --url https://XXX.mybigcommerce.com --token XXX`

+4. To pull down the configuration from the active theme on your live store and updates your local configuration, run `stencil pull`

+5. Anytime you add a TailwindCSS class (remember to prefix it with twcss-), run the CLI tool to scan your template files for classes and build your CSS to assets/app.css:
+   `npx tailwindcss -i ./assets/scss/app-tailwind.scss -o ./assets/scss/app.scss --watch`

+- Run this command in a separate terminal so it will continue to run while you are developing.

+5. To bundle your theme into a zip file and then push the theme to your BigCommerce store, run `stencil push`

 ## Static assets

 Some static assets in the Stencil theme are handled with Grunt if required.
 This